coveo/stew/README.md

 ### Other useful commands

-- `stew check-outdated` / `poetry stew fix-outdated`: Check for or update out-of-date files
+- `stew check-outdated`: Check for or update out-of-date files
 - `stew pull-dev-requirements`: Update dev requirements in a `pydev` project
 - `stew bump`: Run `poetry lock` on all projects
 - `stew refresh`: Run `poetry install` on all projects